simonvreeman/simonvreeman.github.io/README.md

 If you want to opt-out use the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout)

-Vreeman.com is hosted on Github. jQuery, Bootstrap & Font Awesome is loaded via the cdnjs.com.
-Which is powered by CloudFlare.
+Vreeman.com is hosted on Github. jQuery, Bootstrap & Font Awesome is loaded via the jsdelivr.net.
 They will both probably track some data too.

 ## Cookies
 Google Analytics will place one cookie with a unique user ID.